Han Myeong-mok

-Han Myeong-mok (한 명목; born February 1, 1991) is a South Korean male weightlifter, competing in the 62 kg category and representing South Korea at international competitions.
+Han Myeong-mok (born February 1, 1991) is a South Korean male weightlifter, competing in the 62 kg category and representing South Korea at international competitions.
 He participated in the men's 62 kg event at the 2015 World Weightlifting Championships, and at the 2016 Summer Olympics, finishing in ninth position.

 He competed in the men's 67 kg event at the 2020 Summer Olympics in Tokyo, Japan.